taolicd/taolicd.github.io/_posts/blog/2016-06-04-machinelearning_3.markdown

 Another interesting post related to this topic is [this link from wired](http://www.wired.com/2013/05/neuro-artificial-intelligence/).

+This youtube called [the art of neural network](https://www.youtube.com/watch?v=0qVOUD76JOg) is quite comprehensible for non-machine learner audience.

 #### Trivial

 An interesting observation I discovered is at least two pioneers with breakthrough achievements in the deep learning/neural network sphere are from Psychology background.
 They are Geoffrey Hinton and Andrew Ng's PHD adviser Michael Jordan.
 Both got a Psychology Bachelor degree first before moving on to computer/AI.
 This probably gives an indication that people with multi-disciplinary background probably are key in the future breakthroughs of the master algorithm/general-purpose machine.:-)